OpenOCL/openocl.github.io/index.md

 ## Quick start

-[Download](/get-started/) the software, and install the package with just a click!
+Clone the repository or [download](/get-started/) the latest release of the toolbox.

 Also have a look at the [API Docs](/api-docs/).
 Get [support](/support/) if you run into any problems.
 Consider [contributing](/contribute/) if you would like to help with the project!
 Please [cite us](/publications/) if you use OpenOCL in your scientific work.